A guy goes to see his doctor because he’s having trouble breathing. He also has a cough that won’t go away and he gets winded easily.

-If you fill your body with saturated fats, animal protein, dairy, excess sugar and processed foods that are inflammatory to the system, it will eventually hurt.
+If you fill your body with saturated fats, animal protein, dairy, excess sugar and processed foods which are inflammatory to the system, it will eventually hurt.
 If you stop, it will eventually heal.

 It’s the same thing.

-The only difference is that we can witness the healing process on the outside of our body and not so much the inside. (and that just gave me a flashback of the time I was in the bathtub and freaked out because I realized that our skin is waterproof.
-I wasn’t high – I just think about shit way too much)
+The only difference is that we can witness the healing process on the outside of our body, but not so much the inside (and that just gave me a flashback of the time I was in the bathtub and freaked out because I realized that our skin is waterproof.
+I wasn’t high – I just think about shit way too much).